-Sylvia S. Costantino is a New Jersey Divorce Lawyer who dedicates her practice to family law.
-She cares about your case and understands that helping you obtain the best possible outcome in your divorce is just as important for your future financial wellbeing as it is for your emotional one.
+Sylvia S. Costantino is a New Jersey Divorce Attorney who dedicates her practice to family law.
+She cares about your case and understands that helping you obtain the best possible outcome in your divorce is just as important for your future financial well being as it is for your emotional one.

 Family Lawyer Sylvia Costantino believes that there is almost no divorce case that cannot be settled amicably, and she approaches each case from that perspective.